Ratna04priya/CalculatorApp/README.md

 ## Layouts
       Two different kinds of modes are there for landscape and potrait mode respectively.
 ## Functionalities
->Add
+>1.
+Add
->Sub
+>2.
+Sub
->Mul
+>3.
+Mul
->Div
+>4.
+Div
->Assigining Negative numbers and it's operations
+>5.
+Assigining Negative numbers and it's operations
->Clearing and restarting the calculations.
+>6.
+Clearing and restarting the calculations.